MYTH: There is insufficient research to support medical cannabis’s efficacy.

 MYTH: Legalizing medical cannabis will lead to increased teen use.

-Thirty-seven states now have effective medical cannabis In 32 of the 37 medical cannabis states, government surveys have produced before-and-after data on teens’ cannabis use.
-In 23 states, the data indicates overall decreases, 11 of which were outside confidence intervals.
-Only a single state’s data indicates an increase outside of the confidence interval.
+In 36 of the 41 medical cannabis states, government surveys have produced before-and-after data on teens’ cannabis use.
+In 31 of the states, the vast majority, the data indicates overall decreases in teens rates of cannabis use.
 Other researchers and health experts have examined the data in recent years and have also found the data to be reassuring.

 MYTH: Today’s cannabis is much stronger.